mikeramsey21/Nice-Ride-Routing-Update/README.md

 2. Depedent on the number of shuttle workers available, optimally cluster the stations that are near each other.
 This is performed in AMPL and is done with an algorithm similar to k-means clustering.

 3. Construct an optimal deliver schedule for each driver.
-This is done by posing the problem as a traveling salesman problem (TSP)
+This is done by posing the problem as a traveling salesman problem (TSP).

 ## Collaborators
 Michael Ramsey

 Eric Roberts

 Olivia Cannon

 Ariel Bowman

 Elizabeth Wicks

 Sheng Zhang

-After analyzing the data

 ## Note: You will have to unzip "Nice_ride_data_2017_season"